-The second reason is when we aren’t sure who we want to become: if we don’t know the future we want to create for ourselves how can we choose our best next step to take us there?
+The second reason we can get stuck is when we aren’t sure who we want to become: if we don’t know the future we want to create for ourselves then how can we choose our best next step to take us there?

-And the third reason we can get stuck is simply out of fear: fear of the unknown, fear of failure, and even fear of success.
+And the third reason is simply fear: fear of failure, fear of success, or simply fear of the unknown.

-So the fifth key skill or competency of Inner Leadership is the ability to overcome these three blockages.
+What all this means is that the fifth key skill or competency of Inner Leadership is the ability to overcome these three blockages.

-We can achieve this by realising that:
+We can achieve this when we realise four things:

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.